Female Narcissists - Gender and the Narcissist

 Are female narcissists any different?
 You seem to talk only about male narcissists!

-I keep using the male third person singular because most narcissists (75%) are males and more so because there is little difference between the male and female narcissists.
+I keep using the male third person singular because, according to the DSM-5, most narcissists (50-75%) are male and more so because there is little difference between the male and female narcissists.

 In the manifestation of their narcissism, female and male narcissists, inevitably, do tend to differ.
 They emphasise different things.
 They transform different elements of their personalities and of their lives into the cornerstones of their disorder.